Powerlearnproject/se-assignment-day-2-git-and-github-Deej-toto/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18412740&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 Q1.## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+  Fundamental Concepts of Version Control:
+  1.Repositories – A storage space for a project's files and history, either local or remote.
+  2.Commits – Snapshots of changes made to a file or set of files, creating a history of modifications.
+  3.Branches – Separate lines of development that allow multiple features or fixes to be worked on simultaneously.
+  4.Merging – Combining changes from different branches into a single, updated version.
+  5.Pull Requests – Propose changes before merging branches, enabling review and discussion.
+  6.Conflict Resolution – Handling overlapping changes from multiple contributors to ensure a smooth merge.
+  7.History Tracking – Allows users to revert to previous versions if needed, preventing data loss.
+ GitHub simplifies version control, improves collaboration and ensures a structured development workflow making it a popular tool for managing versions of code.

 Q2.## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
   To create a new repository on GitHub: